Estimated reading time: 7 minutes

 “I think it was definitely one of the best times I’ve had in my life.” – Niklas from Germany

-Lately, I got the chance to Skype our former student and current ambassador Niklas to get an update on where he is now.
-He also answered a lot of burning questions about his study abroad year in magnificent South Korea.
+Lately, I got the chance to Skype with our former student and current ambassador, Niklas to get an update on where he is now.
+He also answered a slew of questions about his study abroad year in South Korea.

 Our former student in South Korea Niklas is originally from Germany, and he studied in Vienna and Amsterdam.
 For his exchange year, he decided to follow his heart and go to Seoul, South Korea.
 In Seoul, he studied at the well-known Hankuk University of Foreign Studies (HUFS) back in 2015.
 Nowadays, Niklas lives in Amsterdam, where he ended up through another exchange semester after his time in Seoul.
 He managed to stay in the city, where he now works while finishing his Research Master’s degree.

 When I asked Niklas about his study abroad year, there are countless things he brought up.
 First of all, the feeling of longing to return..
 Secondly, he mentions the big impression it left on him.
 Third, he speaks of the “very, very good time” he had.
 He also talks about the special bond he has with South Korea.